Looked at many bike helmets but can’t find the right one?

 In Europe, it’s the CEN standards, while in Australia and New Zealand, it’s the AU/NZ standards.

 If the helmets passed these certifications, you could often find the stickers on the inner sides.
 That way, you can be sure that helmets like the Kask Protone and the POC Tectal are just as safe as one another, having passed the same rigorous tests.

 4. Safety Technology

-In short, they represent the different safety technology build into the helmet’s shell to minimise the impact on your brain when your head hits the ground.
+In short, they represent the different safety systems built into the helmet’s shell to minimize the impact on your brain when your head hits the ground.

 On the other hand, SPIN (Shearing Pad INside) is a proprietary technology owned by POC and used exclusively in their helmets such as the POC Tectal.